 I started doing yoga when I first started uni and I thought I needed something other than just average strength and cardio training to really tap my full potential.
 I figured that in contrast to the training I usually do, yoga would help me find my inner strength and peace that had nothing to do with training muscles really.
 So I started doing yoga.
 Not every day, sometimes not even every week, just whenever I felt like I needed to take a step back and give my mind and body a break.
 I know that some people do yoga every single morning and force it into their routine, but I don’t think the amount of times you do it determines the effect.

 Mental health and well being is something as individual as the human itself, which is why adopting someone else’s routine can backfire and lead to more stress rather than relieving it.
-Finding your own perfect routine is key when trying to balance mental health and stressful daily life, which is why listening to body signals is significant to long term success
+Finding your own perfect routine is key when trying to balance mental health and stressful daily life, which is why listening to body signals is significant to long term success.

 Letting Go.